investlab/RAT-Python/README.md

 basicRAT server listening for connections on port 1337.

 [?] basicRAT> help

-Command             - Description
+Command             | Description
 ---------------------------------------------------------------------------
-cat <file>          - Output a file to the screen. client <id>         - Connect to a client. clients             - List connected clients. execute <command>   - Execute a command on the target. goodbye             - Exit the server and selfdestruct all clients. help                - Show this help menu. kill                - Kill the client connection. ls                  - List files in the current directory. persistence         - Apply persistence mechanism. pwd                 - Get the present working directory. quit                - Exit the server and keep all clients alive. scan <ip>           - Scan top 25 TCP ports on a single host. selfdestruct        - Remove all traces of the RAT from the target system. survey              - Run a system survey. unzip <file>        - Unzip a file. wget <url>          - Download a file from the web.
+cat <file>          | Output a file to the screen. client <id>         | Connect to a client. clients             | List connected clients. execute <command>   | Execute a command on the target. goodbye             | Exit the server and selfdestruct all clients. help                | Show this help menu. kill                | Kill the client connection. ls                  | List files in the current directory. persistence         | Apply persistence mechanism. pwd                 | Get the present working directory. quit                | Exit the server and keep all clients alive. scan <ip>           | Scan top 25 TCP ports on a single host. selfdestruct        | Remove all traces of the RAT from the target system. survey              | Run a system survey. unzip <file>        | Unzip a file. wget <url>          | Download a file from the web.

 [?] basicRAT> clients
-ID - Client Address
+ID | Client Address
 -------------------
- 1 - 127.0.0.1
+ 1 | 127.0.0.1

 [?] basicRAT> client 1
 Client 1 selected.

 [1] basicRAT> execute uname -a
 Running execute...
-Linux meerkat 4.10.13-1-ARCH #1 SMP PREEMPT Thu Apr 27 12:15:09 CEST 2017 x86_64 GNU/Linux
+Linux austinjackson892-foo-4201864 4.9.17-c9 #1 SMP Thu Mar 23 01:38:54 UTC 2017 x86_64 x86_64 x86_64 GNU/Linux
 execute completed.
 ```